Perspectives on the Use of Journaling in Creative Work

-and in creating a life.
+and in Creating a Unique Life

 A balanced life is based on its own rhythm.
 If you don’t set your own rhythm, and have the discipline to follow it, your life will move at the speed of the culture around us, which moves too fast.
 The space we make for quiet time affects our thought patterns and, in turn, the quality of our lives.
 It is important to bring thought to this most crucial area of our lives.